 Postgraduate research gives you the opportunity to make a real impact and become an innovator in your chosen field.

-The postgraduate research programme at the Cultural, Communication and Computing Research Institute helps develop you into a self-reliant, effective and confident researcher, capable of engaging others and communicating your research to a range of audiences.
+The postgraduate research programme at the Culture and Creativity Research Institute helps develop you into a self-reliant, effective and confident researcher, capable of engaging others and communicating your research to a range of audiences.
 You will become a member of a vibrant, interdisciplinary community of researchers and benefit from supervision by experienced, active researchers.

-In the 2013 national Postgraduate Research Experience Survey, C3RI was proud to achieve an overall 94% satisfaction rating, with students agreeing that their confidence to be creative or innovative has developed thanks to our supervision.
+In the 2013 national Postgraduate Research Experience Survey, C3RI – the precursor to the Culture and Creativity Research Institute – was proud to achieve an overall 94% satisfaction rating, with students agreeing that their confidence to be creative or innovative has developed thanks to our supervision.
 Our current students have access to world-class facilities and are pursuing an exciting range of research projects in fine art and design, communication, media and information management.

-There are opportunities to conduct research within the context of C3RI's existing interdisciplinary projects, in collaboration with academic and non-academic partners and stake holders.
-C3RI is a partner in the AHRC Centre for Doctoral Training in Heritage, reflecting our multidisciplinary expertise in digital cultural heritage, interaction design and community engagement with heritage.
+There are opportunities to conduct research within the context of the institute's existing interdisciplinary projects, in collaboration with academic and non-academic partners and stake holders.
+The institute is a partner in the AHRC Centre for Doctoral Training in Heritage, reflecting our multidisciplinary expertise in digital cultural heritage, interaction design and community engagement with heritage.